weecology/sad-comparison/peerj_response_letter.md

 have worked hard to improve the manuscript in response to these comments.
 Our responses are described in detail below.

+In addition to the recommended changes we have also worked on improving the figures.
+We have introduced a consistent, color-blind friendly, color scheme throughout to help the readers quickly recognize the different distributions on the different figures.
+We have also reworked Figure 4 somewhat extensively to both address Reviewer 2's concerns about font size but also improve the general appearance and communication of the figure more broadly.

 Regards,
 Ethan White